ali1k/fluxible/docs/api/FluxibleContext.md

 Instantiated once per request/session, this provides isolation of data so that it is not shared between requests on the server side.

+## Context Types

+Within a FluxibleContext, each component of your application receives a subset of the methods within the FluxibleContext.
+This prevents the components from breaking out of the Flux flow.
+These context types are modifiable by [plugins](Plugins.md).

+### Action Context

+Passed as first parameter to all action creators.

+### Component Context

+Should be passed as prop to top level React component and then propagated to child components that require access to it.

+### Store Context

+Passed as first parameter to all store constructors.

 ## Constructor

 Creates a new context instance with the following parameters: